Your questions answered about the Bodyguard Bulletproof Jacket.

 1. Where does the bulletproof protection of the Bodyguard Jacket cover?

-The Bodyguard covers your vital organs, center line and spine both front and back.
-ALL of the black area you see is the ballistic protection.
+In the video above – ALL of the black area you see is the ballistic protection.

 There’s a small 4″ gap on the sides, under the arms and the protection stops 2 inches or so above your belly button.